-Desk and chairs should be centered toward your comfort.
+The desk and chairs should be centered toward your comfort.
 To start being productive, you need to have a desk and a chair specifically designed to aid you in your work.
 After all, you may be sitting at it for hours to get work done.
 Lumbar support, wheels, and adjustability are just elements to consider chair-wise.

 - Natural Light

 Having good light in your home office is not only for you to see what you’re working on but also to create a change in the ambiance of your home office.
 Installing your office with a lot of windows may help in creating a productive atmosphere.
-Artificial lighting may be sufficient, but nothing beats the warmth natural light can give.
+Artificial lighting may be sufficient, but nothing beats the warm natural light can give.
 Andersen Windows can bask your home office without letting the harmful UV rays in.
 Andersen Windows offer Low E4 and Smart Sun coatings that effectively block UV rays up to 83 and 95 % respectively.

 - Organized Files

 It’s difficult to work through a pile of an unorganized mess.
 Having a systematic space saves you time rather than fishing through piles of papers and files.
-File organizers are a great investment to prevent your workspace into becoming an uncluttered and unproductive space.
+File organizers are a great investment to prevent your workspace from becoming an uncluttered and unproductive space.

 - Right Temperature

 The temperature in working spaces is often overlooked because of its triviality.
 However, whether you have a freezing or hot environment may impede your productivity because it can lead to exhaustion and distraction.
 Andersen Windows utilize energy-efficient glass that reflects heat and limits the transfer of cold air so that you won’t have to keep your air conditioner running all day leaving your home office temperature just right.